 While this may sound like a lot of work, research has shown that community-based social marketing can be an effective way to engage people in sustainable behavior change.
 This method can be a fun and rewarding way to connect with others who care about fostering sustainable behavior.

 The CBSM method has been used all over the world by community-based social marketers to encourage people to adopt environmentally-friendly practices like conserving energy, recycling, and composting.
+Regional organizations, such as the Australian Social Marketing Association (AASM) in Australia, provide localized support and resources for professionals working in this field.
+CBSM initiatives often focus on improving the environment by promoting behaviors that reduce environmental impact.
 Drawing from social psychology, community-based social marketing creates change through community engagement and interaction.
 It uses the idea that people are more likely to change their behavior when they are socially involved and when the change occurs at a community level.
 This method is used to create more sustainable communities around the globe.

 How To Enact Change Through Community-Based Social Marketing